visgl/deck.gl/docs/README.md

 * Handling of large data sets and performant updates
 * Interactive event handling such as picking
-* Cartographic Projections and integration with underlying map
+* Cartographic projections and integration with underlying map
-* Selection of proven, well-tested layers
+* A catalog of proven, well-tested layers
-* Ability for the user to create new layers and customize existing layers
+* Easy to create new layers or customize existing layers

 ## Ecosystem